abakhai/perceptron/README.md

  =  By Dr Noureddin Sadawi

+ =  (Adapted by Mayank Gupta)

- =  Please watch my youtube videos on perceptron for things to make sense! : https://youtu.be/4aksMtJHWEQ
+ =  Please watch my Youtube videos on perceptron for things to make sense! : https://youtu.be/4aksMtJHWEQ

  =  Copyright (C) 2014